-Our Dallas Product Injury Lawyers Hold Companies that Make Dangerous or Defective Products Accountable
+Our Dallas Product Liability Lawyers Hold Companies Accountable Who Make Dangerous or Defective Items – 38 Years of Experience

-Remember: If you were injured by a dangerous or defective product, several parties could be to blame including:
+If you were injured by a dangerous or defective product, several parties could be to blame.

 - the company that manufactured the dangerous or defective product,